nolankucd/FLAME/README.md

 # 🔥 FLAME: Facilitating Learning with Animation and Multimedia Engagement 🔥

-I'm getting started with Github pages and modelviewer.dev to create new teaching materials.
+This project uses Github pages to host glTF files rendered using modelviewer.dev to create new teaching materials.